Pavel Kolesnikov on Bach

 Working with Anne Teresa has been magical – engrossing.
 It also offered me a new way of looking at Bach.
 She has managed to find a way of truly inhabiting his music without a trace of egotism, but also without the preconceptions that we classical musicians have.
 When we started working together I had to provide her with the most detailed, all-round analysis of the piece.
 To do that I had to dig deeper than perhaps I would have if I were working on a piece myself – in order to pass on knowledge you have to get it into your system first.
 That and the time – it took us a year and a half to finalise the piece – has become an incredible privilege and advantage on its own.

 The set of Goldberg Variations is are the most challenging (and largest!) pieces ever written for a keyboard instrument.
 They force you to humble yourself.
 You have no choice but to work step by step and see what happens.
 You can't set yourself goals, because the piece is your master.
 You just keep going in a very humble way and try to do it as well as you can.

-The Goldberg Variations on tour
+The Goldberg Variations on tour in 2021

 - 4–7 July: Internationaal Theater Amsterdam, Amsterdam, The Netherlands

 - 10–13 July: Théâtre du Châtelet, Théâtre de la Ville Hors les murs, Paris, France

 - 1–18 September: Rosas Performance Space, De Munt / La Monnaie & Kaaitheater, Brussels, Belgium

 - 14–17 October: De Singel, Antwerp, Belgium